smkatash/ray-tracing-in-one-weekend/README.md

-# Ray Traicing in C
+# Ray Tracing in C

 This is my C implementation of "ray traiced" image rendering on the basis of a book ["Ray Tracing in One Weekend"](https://raytracing.github.io/).